gouravkhanna03/evergreen_city_library_dashboard/README.md

 ## 🧩 Project Overview

-This project simulates how a real library system can use data to monitor daily operations and improve decision-making.
+This project simulates how a real library system can utilise data to monitor daily operations and enhance decision-making—showcasing a realistic, business-ready dashboard that a library manager can use daily.

+📊 **Goal:**
-I built the project end-to-end — from **SQL data modeling and views** to **interactive Power BI dashboards** — to answer key business questions like:
+I built the project end-to-end — from **SQL data modelling and views** to **interactive Power BI dashboards** — to answer key business questions like:
 - Which books and authors are most in demand?
 - How many books are overdue and why?
 - Is inventory sufficient to meet demand?
 - How active and valuable are library members?
 - How do reviews and ratings reflect book quality?

-📊 **Goal:**
-Create a realistic, business-ready dashboard that a library manager can use daily.

 ---